friedger/AppDF/specification/appds_spec_2_1.md

 Optional.
 No attributes.

-This section contains in-app purchases description in text form as well as pictures in English US language.
+This section contains in-app purchases - purchases made from withing a mobile application - description in text form as well as pictures in English US language.
 A part of the <description> tag there could be several <description-localization> tags for different languages.
 If some information is missing in the localized <description-localization> tag it will be taken from the default <description> section.

 ```xml
 <in-app-purchases>